systelab/systelab-login/projects/systelab-login/src/lib/README.md

 If you set isLoginActive to true you will see in the Sign Up and Password Recovery pages the link to the login form.

-If you set isExternalLoginActive to true you will see in the Sign Up page the link to the external login.
+If you set isExternalLoginActive and isExternalLoginAvailable to true you will see in the Sign Up page the link to the external login.

+If you set isExternalLoginActive to true and isExternalLoginAvailable to false you will see a warning message saying that the external login is not available.
+(ErrorBundle: WARNING_EXTERNAL_LOGIN_UNAVAILABLE)

 #### Errors messages: errorUserPwd, errorUserExist and errorUserDoesNotExist